m-cochran/Randomerr/pagetest.md

     const ordersJsonUrl =
       "https://raw.githubusercontent.com/m-cochran/Randomerr/main/orders.json"; // URL to the JSON file

-    // Retrieve the logged-in user's email from localStorage or set a fallback const loggedInUserEmail = localStorage.getItem("userEmail") || "johndoe@example.com";
+    // Retrieve the logged-in user's email from localStorage const loggedInUserEmail = localStorage.getItem("userEmail");
     const ordersList = document.getElementById("ordersList");

+    // Check if the user is logged in if (!loggedInUserEmail) {
+      // Display a message prompting the user to log in ordersList.innerHTML = `<p>Please log in to view your orders.</p>`;
+      return;
+    }

     // Display a loading message
     ordersList.innerHTML = `<p>Loading your orders...</p>`;